-The ranking of the results according to LAS and according to Precision, Recall and F_1 are different.
-This made the choice of the parser for the participation difficult, given that the participants would have been ranked based on both measures.
+An obvious remark is that the ranking of the results according to LAS and according to the recognition of Stanford Dependencies is different.
+This made the choice of the parsers for the participation difficult, given that the participants would have been ranked based on both measures.

 According to the results on the development set, we decided to submit for the official evaluation three models: ZPar, MATE stacking (TurboParser), and the ensemble combining 5 of the best parsers.
-In this case, the training was performed using both the training and the development set.
+For the official evaluation, the training was performed using both the training and the development set.
 In Table 2. you may find the results of all the parsers used in this study (in italics those submitted to the official evaluation).
-Comparing Table 1 and Table 2 different rankings between parsers emerge.
+Comparing Table 1 and Table 2, it emerges that some of the parsers show different behaviours between the development and the test set.
 This calls for an analysis to understand the reasons of such difference.
-The results of a preliminary analysis and further details about our participation to the task are reported in Lavelli (2014).
+The results of a preliminary analysis are reported in Section 4.

 The results obtained by the best system submitted to the official evaluation are: 87.89 (LAS), 81.89/90.45/85.95 (P/R/ F_1).
+According to LAS, our systems were ranked fourth (the ensemble combining 5 of the best parsers), fifth (MATE parser stacking based on TurboParser) and eighth (ZPar).
+Evaluating using Stanford Dependencies was different.
+The same systems were ranked ninth, seventh, and fifth respectively.
 More details about the task and the results obtained by the participants are available in Bosco et al. (2014).